 10. DeepMind Sparrow

-In September 2022, DeepMind, a subsidiary of Google, presented an AI chatbot called ‘Sparrow’.
-Sparrow is based on DeepMind's Chinchilla language model and is an experimental model, a ‘proof of concept’ that is intended to help make chatbots more helpful, factually correct and secure.
-Similar to ChatGPT, it is trained using reinforced learning (RL), with real people providing feedback on Sparrow's output.
+In September 2022, DeepMind, a subsidiary of Google, presented an AI chatbot called “Sparrow.”
+Sparrow is based on DeepMind's Chinchilla language model and is an experimental model, a “proof of concept,” designed to help make chatbots more helpful, factually accurate, and secure.
+Similar to ChatGPT, it is trained using reinforced learning (RL), with real people providing feedback on Sparrow's outputs.
+The model follows 23 set rules developed by DeepMind researchers and experts from Caltech, the University of Toronto, and University College Dublin.
 An interesting feature of Sparrow is that it incorporates internet sources such as Wikipedia articles into its responses.
-However, Sparrow has not yet been made publicly available and there is currently no information about a planned public beta version or wider rollout.
+However, Sparrow has not yet been made publicly available, and there is currently no information about a planned public beta version or wider rollout.

 Finally, there is a little extra that is currently causing quite a stir in the AI world: DeepSeek.
 DeepSeek is an open-source chatbot from China that is particularly notable for its fast and favourable training methods.
 The V3 model is based on a 'mixture of experts' architecture with 671 billion parameters and often outperforms GPT-4o or Claude 3.5 in benchmarks - especially for mathematical tasks.
 A major advantage is that DeepSeek can be used free of charge under the MIT licence, which offers companies greater independence from closed systems such as ChatGPT.
 DeepSeek also shows that powerful AI models can be developed without the need for huge, expensive data centres.
 However, there are also a few things to bear in mind: DeepSeek is provided free of charge, but there are costs associated with using it via the API based on the number of tokens processed.
 It is also suspected that DeepSeek uses 'model distillation' to access data from other chatbots, which is why the bot sometimes pretends to be ChatGPT.